-In order to use Google Authentication, this staggered login process must be activated for all users, admins and portal users alike.
+In order to use Google Authentication, this staggered login process must be activated for all users, both admins and portal users.

-After submitting their Google username, Composer will redirect to the Google login form and prompt the user for their password.
+After submitting their Google username, Composer will pop open to the Google login form and prompt the user for their password.
 The user enters their Google password and is automatically redirected back to the site, where they’re logged in.

 If the user has more than one Google account, they will be able to select which account they want to use to login to the website.